rbdlabhaifa/simulatorMapping/README.md

 ### 2. Navigate to point:
 - configure `target_point` in `generalSettings.json`
-- run `./exe/navigate_to_point` from the `build` folder in order to use the simulator to navigate to the target point
+- run `./exe/navigate_to_point` from the `build` folder in order to use the simulator to navigate to the target point*

+* This code meant for students to develop their implementation in `examples/navigate_to_point`

 ### 3. Create orb slam map from webcam/drone:
 - run `./exe/mapping` from the `build` folder